Rotherham Central station: Redevelopment

 It was announced by Northern that in 2010 the station would undergo a £8.5 million refurbishment, as part of the "Rotherham Renaissance" plans for the regeneration of the town.
 The 1980s station buildings and ramps would be replaced by a new travel centre, along with new platform canopies, lifts and CCTV.
 As part of this the car park would also be redesigned.
 A temporary station entrance would be constructed for passenger use while the buildings were replaced.

 Work on the project commenced on Monday, 22 February 2010 with a temporary station entrance being constructed, expected to come into operation during March.
 The temporary station opened on Friday 9 July and the old travel centre demolished a month later.
 After being dogged by delays, the new station buildings and platforms opened for public use on Friday 24 February 2012.

-Tram Train
+Tram-train

-Rotherham Central is also served by the South Yorkshire Supertram Tram-Train, running 2 services per hour between Rotherham Parkgate and Cathedral.
+Rotherham Central is also served by the South Yorkshire Supertram tram-train, running two services per hour between in Sheffield and Parkgate in Rotherham.
 The service opened in 2018.

 Planned new station

 In September 2023 Rotherham Council announced plans to build a new station and tram stop in the Parkgate area.

-In February 2025, it was announced this new station would be named 'Rotherham Gateway', and serve regional, mainline and tram services in the parkgate area of Rotherham, including trains to Leeds and York.
+In February 2025, it was announced this new station would be named 'Rotherham Gateway', and serve regional, mainline and tram services in the Parkgate area of Rotherham, including trains to Leeds and York.
 It is planned to open in 2031.